electron/electron/docs/api/structures/product.md

 * `contentLengths` Number[] - The total size of the content, in bytes.
 * `price` Number - The cost of the product in the local currency.
 * `formattedPrice` String - The locale formatted price of the product.
+* `currencyCode` String - 3 character code presenting a product's currency based on the ISO 4217 standard.
 * `isDownloadable` Boolean - A Boolean value that indicates whether the App Store has downloadable content for this product. `true` if at least one file has been associated with the product.